VanshSrivastava/NurtureIt/README.md

 # NurtureIt

 This project takes plant leaf images as input and can classify the disease of the plant.
 It uses a custom made CNN Model trained on a Dataset consisting of 9 varieties of plants and their various diseases.
 The models are saved and used by a Backend Built using Flask.
 It has UI built with HTML, CSS, Bootstrap.
-Combined togeter it serves a full stack web app.
+Combined together it serves a full stack web app.